ARLundborg/ghcm/cran-comments.md

 There were no ERRORs, WARNINGs or NOTEs.

 ## Downstream dependencies
-There are currently no downstream dependencies for this package”
+There are currently no downstream dependencies for this package.